icgc-dcc/dcc-docs/docs/download/guide.md

 ### Access Configuration

 The main configuration element is the access token generated in [Access Token](#access-tokens) above.
-Configuration is stored in the `conf/` directory of the distribution.

-Edit `application.properties` and add the generated accesss token to the line:
+Edit `application.properties` and add the generated accesss token to the line like below (remember to remove the leading '#' to uncomment the line):

 ```
 accessToken=<access token>